Here is an overview of Steve’s documentary and oral history work.

 George Clinton: Funk is its Own Reward, narrated by Ishmael Reed

-Remembering Trane – a one hour documentary
+Remembering Trane – a one-hour documentary about John Coltrane

 Ahmet Ertegun Oral History — over 30 hours of conversations and memories with one of music’s most influential producers.